PedroTheAxe/Connect-Four-Python-Game/README.md

 # Connect-Four-Python-Game

-Learning through tutorials on how to create a Connect Four game using pygame
+Learning how to code a Connect Four game in pygame using tutorials made by FreeCodeCamp.